tenshi0xx/Live_Update_Notifcation_Android/README.md

 - Go to Firebase Console > Cloud Messaging > Send Your First Message
 - Enter a title and body (these will be overridden by data payload)
 - Open Advanced options → Data
+- In the Target section, select Single Device
+- Paste the FCM token from the app
 - Add the following key-value pairs:

 ### 📝 Example FCM Payload